common name: yellowjackets and hornets

 Figure 2.
 Color patterns of Florida yellowjackets.

 Baldfaced hornet, Dolichovespula maculata (Linnaeus): The baldfaced hornet constructs aerial nests often a foot or more in diameter.
-The wasp is easily recognized by its black and white color and by a black anterior half or more (terga I-III) of the abdomen which is black.
+The wasp is easily recognized by its overall black and white color, and by at least half of the anterior segments of the abdomen (terga I-III) being black.
 Relatively little is known about this species despite its abundance and wide distribution.

 Figure 3.
 Adult baldfaced hornet, Dolichovespula maculata (Linnaeus), dorsal view.
 Photograph by James L. Castner, University of Florida.